 However, with the advent of widespread herbicide use after the 1950s, weeder geese became unnecessary.
 The breed’s population declined sharply.
 Interest arose once again in the early 2000s thanks to the revival of homesteading and more natural ways of farming, although the breed is still far from secure.

 Okay, so the mule is technically not a breed of anything.
 However, it has been far too important to American history to neglect here.

 The person who played the greatest role in making mules popular in America was George Washington.
 Seeing a largely undeveloped country before him, he realized that a sturdy animal would become the basis of agriculture and transportation for years to come.
 Washington concluded that the nation needed a large work mule.
-When King Charles III of Spain learned of Washington’s quest for the right jack, he graciously sent two to America.
-One died at sea, but Washington put the other, named Royal Gift, to stud along with a Maltese jack from Lafayette.
 The particular blend of donkey breeds Washington developed gave rise to the American Mammoth Jackstock—a donkey created for the purpose of breeding draft mules.